Sness00/TheSpotiRoom/README.md

-## The SpotiRoom
+## The Spoti-Room
-Welcome to the SpotiRoom, enjoy your stay!
+Welcome to the Spoti-Room, enjoy your stay!
 ![The SpotiRoom](/img/rendering_finale.png)

 ## Concept